 Betts, K. (2012).
 Group marginalization promotes hostile affect, cognitions, and behaviors.
 Dissertation, North Dakota State University.

-Betts, K. & Hinsz, V. (in press).
+Betts, K. & Hinsz, V. (2013).
 Group marginalization: Extending research on interpersonal rejection to small groups.
 Personality and Social Psychology Review.

 Pratto, F. & Pitpitan, E. V. (2008).
 Ethnocentrism and sexism: How stereotypes legitimize six types of power relations.
 Social and Personality Psychology Compass, 2/6, 2159-2176.